Mrmayman/quantum-launcher/README.md

   that could help with some `///` doc comment?
 Go ahead!
 - Contribute to the website (repo: <https://github.com/Mrmayman/Mrmayman.github.io>)
 - Work on CI (github actions)

-There's a more in-depth guide on the codebase in [main.rs](quantum_launcher/src/main.rs) at the top.

 # Codebase
 This section will mainly focus on what the